CRA End-of-Support Disclosure: Pre-Purchase Duty

 A disclosure that is accurate on the product page but absent from the technical file, or present in the technical file but not visible to the buyer, fails the obligation.
 Three pieces have to line up at once:

-Until the disclosed end date, the manufacturer owes the patching mechanics covered in CRA Security Updates.
-The disclosure and the delivery obligation expire together.
+Security update delivery Until the disclosed end date, the manufacturer still needs the vulnerability-handling and update delivery process covered in CRA Security Updates.
+For penalty tiers, use the penalties and enforcement guide.

 Frequently asked questions

-What must appear in the Annex II product information about the support period?
+What must appear in the user-facing product information about the support period?

-The end date of the support period, stated in the information provided to users at or before the point of sale.
+The type of technical security support offered and the end date of the support period, stated in the information provided to users at or before the point of sale.
 The end date must be specific (e.g., "Security updates provided until 11 December 2032") and must reflect the actual commitment, including any shorter-lifetime carve-out.
 Post-purchase emails or terms-of-service blocks do not satisfy the rule.
-If the product is updated with a new version that resets the support clock, the Annex II disclosure must be updated to reflect the new end date.
-(Annex II point 7; Article 13(8); Annex VII.)
+If the product is updated with a new version that resets the support clock, the user-facing disclosure must be updated to reflect the new end date.

 Is "at least five years from purchase" enough, or must the disclosure be a specific date?

 No, a specific end date is required.
 A relative formulation such as "security updates for at least five years from purchase" is not an end date and does not satisfy the disclosure.
 The level of precision can be month and year ("December 2032") rather than a full calendar day, but a fixed reference date is required so the buyer can compute the remaining support runway before paying.
-The end date is also what gets recorded in the Annex VII technical file, so a relative phrase has nowhere to live in the documentation chain.
-(Annex II point 7; Annex VII.)
+The end date is also what gets recorded in the technical file, so a relative phrase has nowhere to live in the documentation chain.

 Where on an e-commerce product page must the end date appear?